About the Centre for Cold Regions & Water Science

 - The SOWC portion of the new centre is funded by the Ontario Ministry of Research and Innovation (MRI), the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), and Wilfrid Laurier University.

-The Centre for Cold Regions and Water Science will also be home to two Laurier research centres, the Cold Regions Research Centre (CRRC) and the Laurier Institute for Water Science (LIWS), whose researchers will be using the labs and facilities in the new building.
+The Centre for Cold Regions and Water Science is also home to two Laurier research centres, the Cold Regions Research Centre (CRRC) and the Laurier Institute for Water Science (LIWS), whose researchers will be using the labs and facilities in the new building.

 - CRRC focuses on mountain and northern cold regions, covering such areas as hydrology, climatology, glaciology, resource management, parks planning, and biogeochemistry.